Internet of Things electronics for Aquaponics

 - the WaterElf, which controls waterflow and etc., and monitors key parameters like temperature, light and pH

 - the unPhone, which is part development platform and part coordination and management gizmo

 We build systems!
-We have aquaponics systems running on campus, at Tonsley Tingas, Heeley City Farm, at Sohar University, at Olgapuri Children’s Village in Nepal, and at Gripple’s Riverside Works: see below.
+We have aquaponics systems running on campus, at Tonsley Tingas, Heeley City Farm, at Sohar University, at Olgapuri Children’s Village in Nepal, and at Gripple’s Riverside Works.